robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Message Format
 ~~~~~~~~~~~~~~

 The "measuredDateTime" is the date of location measurement.
 The "updatedDateTime" is the date of the update to the device information.
-For efficiency reasons, IoTF may batch updates to location information so the updates may be slightly delayed.
+For efficiency reasons, the IoT Platform may batch updates to location information so the updates may be slightly delayed.
 The "latitude" and "longitude" should be specified in decimal degrees using WGS84.

 Whenever location is updated, the values provided for latitude, longitude, elevation and uncertainty are considered as a single multi-value update.
 The latitude and longitude are mandatory and must both be provided with each update.
 Elevation and uncertainty are optional and can be omitted.